3 Misunderstandings about my ‘Redeeming Love’ Article

 I do plan on eventually watching Redeeming Love.
 Some have advocated using VidAngel (when that option becomes available), but that would still necessitate contributing money toward the project’s inherent sexual exploitation.
 I am choosing to wait until I can pick up a used copy so as to avoid financially supporting the project in any way.

 For several years now, my belief has been that sexually exploiting actors is a practice Christians should protest, not patronize.
-And as a friend of mine put it, using a filtering service to is “nice for end-viewers and all, but by that point, the actresses [and actors] have already had to go through exploitation.
+And as a friend of mine put it, using a filtering service to eliminate sex scenes is “nice for end-viewers and all, but by that point, the actresses [and actors] have already had to go through exploitation.
 If we’re going to take a stand, that should happen farther up-stream.”

 There is, I am sure, much more that can and should be said about the film Redeeming Love.
 I focused on actor exploitation for one simple reason: it’s a problem long ignored within our culture.
 It is also a component of consumer culture that we as the church must acknowledge and address.